Killing of Percy Lapid: Charging of Gerald Bantag

 President Bongbong Marcos expressed concern over Gerald Bantag's involvement in the case, remarked that he had established "his own fiefdom" in the prison while he was Bureau of Corrections chief, and vowed that investigations of the case will continue.
 Bantag expressed doubt that Marcos was being provided truthful information regarding the case and urged Justice Secretary Jesus Crispin Remulla to step down.
 Bantag accused him of manufacturing a motive in order to implicate him.

+On May 11, 2026, Bantag was among three fugitives for whom a Red Notice had been issued by the International Criminal Police Organization (Interpol), according to the Department of the Interior and Local Government (DILG).